 Stir in broth, bay leaf, and Parmesan rind.
 Bring soup to a boil, then reduce to a simmer over medium and cover, cook 25-30 minutes, or until vegetables are softened.

-Remove soup from heat and discard bay leaf.
+Remove soup from heat and discard bay leaf and Parmesan rind.

 Purée soup using an immersion blender or in batches using a standard blender.